bryercowan/company-problem/README.md

-# MeMusic Tech Problem
+# company Tech Problem

-This is my submission for the tech problem provided by MeMusic.
+This is my submission for the tech problem provided by company.
 I have never used the stack hardhat+waffle+ether.js+chai so I was only able to complete one test contract with the limited time I had today.